openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ### Authentication Response

-Below is a non-normative example of an ID Token that includes `verifiable_presentations` claim.
+Below is a non-normative example of an ID Token that includes a `verifiable_presentations` claim containing a verifiable presentation in LD Proof format.

 Note: in accordance with (#security_considerations) the verifiable presentation's `challenge` claim is set to the value of the `nonce` request parameter value and the `domain` claim contains the RP's `client_id`.